warp-build/warp/ROADMAP.md

 This is mostly some ideas that I've been toying around with, in _some_ order.

-## Done (or at least prototyped)
+## What's Done (or at least prototyped)

-* Composable: throw a crane file anywhere and it'll get built.
+- [X] Composable: throw a crane file anywhere and it'll get built.

-* Explicit Dependency Graph with Target Resolution
+- [X] Explicit Dependency Graph with Target Resolution lets you narrow into exactly what you want to build (or build the whole thing)

-* Rule Library: can build erlang source code!
+- [X] Rule Library: can build erlang source code!

-* Rule Shell: can run a shell target and it'll load the right dependencies.
+- [X] Rule Shell: can run a shell target and it'll load the right dependencies.

-* Incremental Graph Compilation: only rebuild what has changed
+- [X] Incremental Graph Compilation: only rebuild what has changed

-* Split sources and includes for libraries
+- [X] Split sources and includes for libraries

-* Preliminary build of the entire RabbitMQ repositories as a benchmark
+- [X] Preliminary build of the entire RabbitMQ repositories as a benchmark

-* Bootstrap a few languages: Gleam, Clojerl, and Elixir got library rules too
+- [X] Bootstrap a few languages: Gleam, Clojerl, and Elixir got library rules too

-* Tiny polyglot example!
+- [X] Tiny polyglot example!
+We're building some gleam, some clojerl, some elixir, and some erlang ties it all together.
+Try it out in the shell.

-* SPEC: parallel build graph execution: make sure the workers behave
+- [X] SPEC: parallel build graph execution: make sure the workers behave

-* Toolchain Management: specify the language archive and sha1 and it'll build it and version it for you
+- [X] Toolchain Management: specify the language archive and sha1 and it'll build it and version it for you

-* crane clean -- if running this fixes your build, then there's a bug
+- [X] crane clean -- if running this fixes your build, please file an issue (that should be a bug)

 ## Upcoming (in *some* order)

 ### Actions

+- [ ] crane build -- fetch, lift, and build dependencies too

 - [ ] crane new -- bootstrap an empty project